Leaf Peeping in Lake George: Check Out the Top Fall Foliage Spots

 We've highlighted some great fall foliage spots in or near the Village, but don't be afraid to branch off the beaten path and take a drive up the eastern side of the lake on Route 9L.
 You'll pass plenty of trees with bright leaves along the way and then you can end your journey with a stop at The View at Dunham's Bay Resort.

 They don't call it "The View" for nothing.
 Enjoy a front row seat to the foliage over the lake while enjoying a fresh, locally sourced meal.
-The View is open for dinner seven days a week in the fall, for lunch on Friday and Saturday, and they serve brunch on Sunday.
-You could time your visit so you could see the sun set over the lake.
+The View's hours vary by season, but they're typically open for dinner seven days a week in the fall, for lunch on Friday and Saturday, and brunch on Sunday.
+You could time your visit so you could see the sun set over the lake!

 Scale Cat or Thomas Mountain in Bolton Landing Then Grab a Beer at Bolton Landing Brewery